danse/migas/development.md

 also actual tests.
 [Doctest](https://github.com/davidchambers/doctest) is pretty cool, check it out!

+You can test `fun.js` like this:

+    $ ./node_modules/.bin/doctest fun.js

 #### Purescript

 I am slowly migrating at least the business logic to Purescript.
 There